This article contains:

 - Check to make sure your liability doesn’t go against public good.
 Consult an attorney to make sure your state’s reopening orders don’t jeopardize reopening businesses.

 - Get it in writing and make sure it’s signed!
 Oral agreements rarely hold up in court.
-Get written consent from customers, which is easy when you use a Vagaro Form to upload your waiver!
+Get written consent from customers, which is easy when you use Vagaro Forms!
+Use our customizable COVID-19 liability waiver template, or easily upload your own.

 What Does a Hold Harmless Waiver Need to Include?